apify/apify-microsoft-power-automate-integration/README.md

    dotnet tool install -g Microsoft.PowerApps.CLI.Tool
    ```
    - Requires .NET SDK to be installed first
-   - Note: Some commands like `pac data` and certain `pac package` commands are only available on Windows

 3. **Windows MSI** (Windows only):
    - Download and install from [Microsoft Download Center](https://aka.ms/PowerAppsCLI)